The Invention of the White Race Vol. 1 Racial Oppression and Social Control by Theodore W. Allen

 Brecht Forum, New York City

-To assist individual readers, study groups, and classes this new edition includes a new introduction, some new appendices with background on Allen and his other writings, an expanded index, and a new internal study guide.
+To assist individual readers, study groups, and classes this edition includes a new introduction, some new appendices with background on Allen and his other writings, an expanded index, and a new internal study guide.
 The internal study guide follows the volume chapter-by-chapter and the index includes entries from Allen's extensive notes based on twenty years of primary research.
 The "Table of Contents" for the volume is included below, towards the bottom of this column.

 Introduction to Volume I